buayanil/e-kost/backend/README.md

 What happens:

 - Tests are executed using vitest and supertest
+- Please note that the test clears your dev-db, use `npm run reset-db` to fill it again

 ## Project Notes
 - The server only starts when `NODE_ENV !== 'test'`.
 This allows testing to import `app` without auto-starting the listener.